 Processed vs. raw honey

-Most of the honey available today is processed, which means that the manufacturer has heated and filtered it.
+Most of the honey available today is processed, meaning the manufacturer heats and filters it.
 This strips away some of the honey’s nutritional value and potential health benefits.

 However, raw honey retains these properties.
 Raw, local honey may, for example, help with seasonal allergies.